 The number of DNS queries per second supported by Route 53 Resolver varies by the type of query, the size of the response, and the protocol in use.
-For more information and recommendations for a scalable DNS architecture, see the Amazon Hybrid DNS with Active Directory Technical Guide.
+For more information and recommendations for a scalable DNS architecture, see the Active Directory Technical Guide.